capjamesg/cinnamon/README.md

 ## Acknowledgements

 The author of this project would like to thank the [Feather](https://github.com/feathericons/feather) open source icon set for creating an open repository of icons.
 This project uses a few icons from Feather in the mobile view.

+This project uses the "[Complete list of github markdown emoji markup](https://gist.github.com/rxaviers/7360908)" Gist for its emoji autocomplete dictionary.

 ## Maintainers